Nekmo/amazon-dash/docs/config_file.rst

 * **delay** (optional): On seconds.
 By default, 10 seconds.
 Minimum time that must pass between pulsations of the Amazon Dash button.
+* **interface**: (optional): an array, a string, or null.
+Allows listening on a specific interface or multiple interfaces.

 Device section
 ~~~~~~~~~~~~~~